 For information about security and compliance features, see the Security & Compliance Center.

 For information about Azure Active Directory features for government, see Azure Government Security + Identity documentation.

 For information about Azure Information Protection features for government, see the Azure Information Protection Premium Government Service Description.

 Sites and content

-Here are the differences between the sites and content features for commercial customers and those for government cloud customers:
+Here are the differences between the sites and content features for commercial customers and the sites and content features for government cloud customers:

 - Web parts that rely on connections to Internet services, such as the Amazon Kindle, Bing Maps, Twitter, and YouTube web parts, won't work as expected